Asymptotic decomposition of solutions to parabolic equations with a random microstructure: Problem setup and main result

 $z \in \mathbb T$ being a parameter.
 Since the right-hand side has a zero mean value (w.r.t. $y$) and is bounded, according to \cite{pard:vere:01}, this equation has a unique up to an additive constant (w.r.t. $y$) solution of at most polynomial growth:

 Moreover we can impose that

 Finally the right-hand side of \eqref{eq:def_kappa_0_al>2} being a smooth function w.r.t. $z$ with bounded derivatives, again according the representation of \cite{pard:vere:01}, $z \mapsto \kappa^0(z,y)$ is smooth.
-Indeed the operators $\cL$ and derivative w.r.t. $z$ are commutative.
+Indeed the operators $\cL$ and derivative w.r.t. $z$ commute.
 Then by induction, we introduce a sequence $\kappa^k$, $k \geq 0$ defined by:

 for $k=1,2,\ldots, J_1+2$.
 These higher order correctors $\kappa^k$ exist and satisfy Estimates \eqref{eq:est_kappa_1} and \eqref{eq:norm_kappa_1}.